plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 For any clicks on any of the above links, "Newsletter" would be listed as a referral source in your Plausible Analytics dashboard.
 It is a good practice to tag your links where the referrer header is not sent.
 Emails, newsletters, chat, messaging applications, particular websites and communities and so on.

 When a query parameter is present in the link it takes priority.
-When someone lands on your website without the special query parameter defined, we fall back to the referrer header.
+When someone lands on your website without the special query parameter defined, Plausible Analytics falls back to the referrer header.

+### Google search queries

+Google and other search engines are top sources of quality traffic for many websites.
+Looking deeper into the organic traffic from search engines is a valuable exercise which can help drive your future strategy.
+Some things that are worth keeping an eye on:

+* The overall level of traffic from Google search (or other search engine that drives the traffic to your site).
+You want this number to be rising as you continue building your brand.
+You certainly don't want to see a sudden drop which can signify a potential issue such as less interest in your topic, a competitor taking over some of your rankings or even an algorithmic penalty.

+* The search queries people find your site with.
+Plausible Analytics allows you to [integrate your Google Search Console account](https://docs.plausible.io/google-search-console-integration/) so you can see all the search query that Google sends you traffic from.
+This tells you whether you're ranking for any relevant keyword phrases and how your SEO strategy performs.

+* Entry pages from search engine.
+It's useful to understand which pages Google (or another search engine) considers important to rank and send you traffic to.
+This can help you analyze your efforts to understand what works and what doesn't which can help you optimize your future content calendar.

 ### Entry Pages